ALTIBASE/Documents/Manuals/Altibase_7.2/eng/iSQL User's Manual.md

 - -prefer_ipv6
   This option determines the IP address to be connected first when a host name is given for the -s option.
   If this option is specified and a host name is given for the -s option, this means that resolving the host name to the IPv6 address is prefered.
-If this option is omitted, isql connects to the IPv4 address by default.
+If this option is omitted, iSQL connects to the IPv4 address by default.
 If it fails to connect to the prefered IP version address, an attempt is made to connect using the other IP version address.
-  For example, when localhost is given for the -s option and this option is specified, isql first tries to connect to the [::1] IPv6 address.
-If this attempt fails, isql proceeds to connect to the 127.0.0.1 IPv4 address.
+  For example, when localhost is given for the -s option and this option is specified, iSQL first tries to connect to the [::1] IPv6 address.
+If this attempt fails, iSQL proceeds to connect to the 127.0.0.1 IPv4 address.

 - -TIME_ZONE *timezone*
   This option sets the time zone of the client.
 If DB_TZ is specified for this option, the time zone is defaulted to that of the database server.
 Time zone names like Asia/Seoul, abbreviations such as KST and UTC offset values as +09:00 are valid for specification.